 Where to Drink:

 There is no shortage of watering holes to fit anyone’s wish list, just don’t forget to plan for a DD or walk as Uber/Lyft is not easily available.
-There is a brand new trolley that runs from Crestline to Arrowhead on weekends and Holidays.
+There is a trolley that runs from Crestline to Arrowhead on weekends and Holidays.
 Check out details HERE.

 My favorite spot for a glass (or bottle) of wine, flights of beer, and lakeviews.